There is something so satisfying about making Salmon En Croute. Looks very impressive when you have guests over for dinner.

 - With a sharp knife score the top of the parcel criss-cross, cover all over, try not to cut into deep.
 Add your decorations coat all over the pastry with egg and bake in the oven for 30 mins.Enjoy!!

 We served our Salmon en Croute up for a festive treat but you can enjoy all year round.

-Clean plates all.
+Clean plates from all!